 Vehicle exhaust contains a number of harmful elements which can be controlled by the platinum group metals in autocatalysts.
 The major exhaust pollutants are:

 - carbon monoxide, which is a poisonous gas

 - oxides of nitrogen, which contribute to acid rain, low level ozone and smog formation and which exacerbate breathing problems

-- hydrocarbons, which are involved in the formation of smog and
+- hydrocarbons, which are involved in the formation of smog and have an unpleasant smell

 - particulate, which contains known cancer-causing compounds